Instructor Stories: Tim McCanna

 Tim’s Picture Books

 Tim debuted as a picture book author with Teeny Tiny Trucks in 2013.
 He’s also the author of the following picture books: Bitty Bot, Watersong, So Many Sounds, Barnyard Boogie!, Jack B Ninja, Boing!
-A Very Noisy ABC, and Bitty Bot’s Big Beach Getaway, which was an ALA/LITA 2019 Golden Duck Notable Picture Book.
+A Very Noisy ABC, Dinosong, In a Garden, and Bitty Bot’s Big Beach Getaway, which was an ALA/LITA 2019 Golden Duck Notable Picture Book.

-It's impossible to cram everything you need to know about writing rhyming picture books into one intensive.
-While the two intensives are complementary and bring up some of the same pitfalls, we believe that you'll have the best experience if you use both intensives to come up with your own process.
+It's impossible to cram everything you need to know about writing rhyming picture books into one mini-class.
+While the two classes are complementary and bring up some of the same pitfalls, we believe that you'll have the best experience if you use both to come up with your own process.

 Tim created three checklists for you to use at different stages, and we're excited to see how they improve the way you write stories!